alex-ersh/GuessMe/README.md

 # GuessMe
-A litte android game for my girlfriend.
+A litte android game for my wife.
 It shows a couple of our memorable photos and asks player which photo has been taken earlier.

 It uses https with basic auth access to my server with image database.